nategreco/CarND-MPC-Project/writeup/README.md

 * [MPC.h](../src/MPC.h) header file for [MPC.cpp](../src/MPC.cpp)
 * [TrackRecording.mp4](./TrackRecording.mp4) first video of a single lap around the course in the simulator
 * [TrackRecording2.mp4](./TrackRecording2.mp4) second video of a single lap around the course in the simulator
+* [StateEquations.png](./StateEquations.png) image of equations used to calculate vehicle state

 ### Discussion